Absence due to illness and sick-pay

 Advances and refunds of sick-pay beyond the employer's period

-Employees paying wages/sick-pay beyond the 16 day employer's period, can request a refund from NAV.
+Employers paying wages/sick-pay beyond the 16 day employer's period (beyond three days for absence due to the coronavirus), can request a refund from NAV.
 NAV does not refund salaries in excess of 6G (the National Insurance basic amount).
 Any supplements relating to advances of sick-pay must be agreed in an employment agreement or collective agreement.

 If you do not pay wages beyond the employer´s period, the benefits will be paid directly by NAV to the employee.
 The benefits will be calculated in the same way as sickness benefit.
 NAV will refund holiday pay for up to 48 days of sick leave.
 If you have paid sick-pay beyond the end of the employer's period, you must apply for refunds within three months in order not to lose your entitlement to the refunds.

 Before NAV can take over responsibility for the sick-pay and pay sick-pay to the employer or directly to the person on sick leave, the employer must complete and submit the income information form to NAV.

 Small enterprises and voluntary insurance against liability for sick-pay during the employer's period